As an Amazon Associate we earn from qualifying purchases.

 - Place ribs in a large baking or casserole dish

-- Loosen silver skin on bottoms side of rack with a butter knife
+- Loosen silver skin on bottom side of rack with a butter knife

 - Pull to remove silver skin entirely from bottom